georgimark/csi3450-s25-DVWA-project/README.md

 Business Rules:

-•	A student may attend many class meetings.

-•	An instructor may teach many classes.
+1. Students are uniquely identified by a Student No and store Name, Date of Birth, Join Date.

+2. Instructors are a specialized subset of students; they inherit the student attributes plus Instructor Start Date and Status ( Compensated │ Volunteer ).

+3. A student may be an instructor, but an instructor must already exist as a student.

+4. Every Class has one and only one Assigned Instructor; an instructor can be assigned to zero-many classes.

+5. A class is defined by Level, Day-of-Week, Start Time, Location (room) and is offered repeatedly over time.

+6. Each calendar Class Meeting (the individual occurrence of a class) is linked to exactly one class and occurs on a specific Date.

-•	A class may be attended by many students.
+7. Attendance must be tracked for every student and every class meeting.
+A student can attend many class meetings; a class meeting can be attended by many students (possibly zero).

-•	Each class has only one assigned instructor.

-•	A class may have many assistant instructors.

-•	A rank may have many requirements.

-•	A rank may be held by many students.
+8. Besides the assigned instructor, any number of other instructors may serve as Assistant Instructors at a class meeting.

+9. Each instructor present at a meeting has exactly one Role (Head or Assistant).
+Every meeting has at least the Head (the assigned instructor).

+10. The school recognises multiple Ranks, each with Rank Name, Belt Color, and one-many Rank Requirements.
+White belt may have none; all other ranks have at least one requirement.

+11. A student starts with White Belt on their join date and may earn many ranks over time.

-•	Each rank has at least one student that has achieved that rank.
+12. For every rank a student earns, the Date Awarded is recorded.
+Every rank has been awarded to at least one student at some time.

 Entities: